consensus-shipyard/ipc/extras/axelar-token/README.md

 ## Motivation

+The IPC stack enables you to convert an ERC20 residing on the parent network to native supply of a child subnet.
+This promotes the token to a "native coin" status, and it's then used for transfers within the subnet, as well as for gas payments.

+But what if the token resides on an L1 other than the root of the subnet?
-Imagine an ERC20 token residing on the Ethereum L1.
+Imagine an ERC20 token residing on the Ethereum L1 or Polygon _(foreign L1)_.
 We'll call this the _canonical token_, with symbol `TOK`.

-Then there is an IPC L2 subnet anchored on Filecoin mainnet (L1) wishing to adopt `TOK` as its supply source.
+Then there is an IPC L2 subnet anchored on the Filecoin L1 _(root L1)_ wishing to adopt `TOK` as its supply source.

-We can leverage the [Axelar Interchain Token Service (ITS)](https://interchain.axelar.dev/) to replicate the canonical token across L1s: from Ethereum to Filecoin.
+We can leverage the [Axelar Interchain Token Service (ITS)](https://interchain.axelar.dev/) to replicate the canonical token across L1s: from Ethereum/Polygon to Filecoin.
 Doing so creates a remote token on Filecoin managed by the Axelar bridge.
 We'll call it `filTOK`.

-Using Axelar, users can move `TOK` freely between Ethereum <> Filecoin (the L1s).
+Using Axelar, users can move `TOK` freely between Ethereum/Polygon <> Filecoin (the L1s).
 Every bridge transaction takes a few minutes to settle (depending on finality, approval, execution).
 But once `TOK` arrives to Filecoin in the form of `filTOK`, users would have to sign yet another transaction (this time on Filecoin) to deposit the newly arrived tokens into the IPC L2 subnet.

-Sign a tx, wait, switch network, sign another tx.
-What if we could get rid of this extra step, and perform the transfer and the deposit in one go (atomically)?
+In summary: sign a tx on the foreign L1, wait, switch network to the root L1, sign another tx.
+This is too much work for users.

+This repo facilitates atomic cross L1 transfers and deposits of tokens from a foreign L1, straight into IPC L2 subnets.

 ## Solution